Community Events

 There are currently no openings for new vendors.
 Anyone offering a spot to someone does not have the authority and is attempting to scam people.
 Our vendors know the process and will reach out to the correct people for questions.

 The friendliest farmer’s market in Florida.
-With nearly 40 vendors and growing every week, this is a MUST-SEE Amelia Island or Fernandina Beach experience!
+With nearly 40 vendors and growing, this is a MUST-SEE Amelia Island or Fernandina Beach experience!

 Organic produce, friendly farmers, wonderful chefs and many other delights await you at this farmer’s market in historic, downtown Fernandina.
 Each week we mix up our local musicians, our non-profit organizations, and a traditional brick-and-mortar shopkeeper, too.